Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Lando Calrissian, Skiff Guard outfit, blue box

-Leia in Boushh diguise with Carbonite block
+Leia in Boushh disguise with Carbonite block

 Leia in Slave outfit with R2-D2, 2 pack set